SecureTagForApproachRecognition/star-sdk-android/README.md

 ## Further Documentation

 There exists a documentation repository in the [STAR](https://github.com/SecureTagForApproachRecognition) Organization.
-It includes Swagger YAMLs for the backend API definitions, as well as some more technical details on how the keys are generated and how the validation mechanism works.
+It includes Swager YAMLs for the backend API definitions, as well as some more technical details on how the keys are generated and how the validation mechanism works

 ## Function overview